4 years full-time (plus optional placement year)

 You'll choose another Philosophy module from a list that could include the following:

-You'll also choose a 10-credit advanced module which will allow you to look at a philosophical topic in more depth.
+You'll also choose an advanced module which will allow you to look at a philosophical topic in more depth.

 Our modules may change to reflect the latest academic thinking and expertise of our staff.